digiscot/digiscot-website/pages/challenge-fund.md

 layout: page
 title: Challenge Fund
 excerpt: There are great digital participation projects going on across Scotland.
 We want to support existing projects to do more, and encourage new projects to get started.
-alert: Applications will be accepted for round 3 of the Challenge Fund from 27th July.
-An "Apply Now" button will appear below on the day.
-For more information, see below
+alert: Applications are now being accepted for round 3 of the Challenge Fund.
+After reading the information below and the guidance notes, use the "Apply Now" button to get to the application form.
 permalink: /resources/challenge-fund/
 ---